rails/rails/guides/source/active_job_basics.md

 end
 ```

-You can also configure your backend on a per job basis:
+You can also configure your backend on a per-job basis:

 ```ruby
 class GuestsCleanupJob < ApplicationJob